Angela Wright Bennett Professor of Autism Research; Head, Autism Research Team

 Professor Andrew Whitehouse is the Angela Wright Bennett Professor of Autism Research at Telethon Kids and Professor of Autism Research at The University of Western Australia.
 He is also Chief Research Officer of the Cooperative Research Centre for Living with Autism (Autism CRC) and Adjunct Professor at Curtin University and Edith Cowan University.

 Professor Whitehouse has been working at the Telethon Institute since 2009, having arrived back in Western Australia from the University of Oxford, where he was the Scott Family Junior Research Fellow for Studies in Autism (University College).

-Prof Whitehouse has been awarded competitive research funds from national and international funding bodies exceeding $30 million, and he is currently funded by a NHMRC Career Development Award.
+Prof Whitehouse has been awarded competitive research funds from national and international funding bodies exceeding $30 million, and he is currently funded by a NHMRC Senior Research Fellowship.

-For more information about his team's research, please visit the Autism & related disorders website
+For more information about his team's research, please follow their Facebook page or visit the Autism Research Team.

 New Book: Will Mozart Make My Baby Smart?

 Do mobile phones and bicycles kill sperm?
 Do pregnant women really suffer from baby brain?
 Do violent video games cause aggression?
 Does sugar make kids hyper?